 Reject an order

 After you have seen the details of an order, you may decide that you cannot process it and therefore choose to reject it.
 Your customer will be notified if you reject their order.
-GonnaOrder also allows you to optionally tell your client why you cannot fulfill the offer.
+GonnaOrder also allows you to optionally tell your client why you cannot fulfil the offer.
 All orders in the open, confirmed and ready order lists can be rejected.
 If you reject an order that you had previously confirmed, the customer will receive an update of the same.

 To reject an order, choose the order list to which it belongs – either open, confirmed, or ready – and find specific order.
 Click on the order to bring up its details page where you will find the Reject offer button.